DependencyWatcher/crawler/README.md

-updater
+crawler
 =======

-This component updates dependency information based on rules defined in manifest file.
+This component crawls Internet for finding dependency updates using rules defined in its manifest file.